 So part of my ongoing (and super nerdy) research into the true history of this pedal is this little photo list of some of my favorite (and lesser known) variants, in a somewhat chronological order of Super Fuzzdom throughout the years.
 I hope you enjoy! 🙏

-LRE Super-Fuzz (It's starting to look like the gray LRE might be the first OEM, made by Honey, Super Fuzz.
+LRE Super-Fuzz (It's starting to look like the LRE might be the first OEM, made by Honey, Super Fuzz.
 But I have some pieces of evidence I still need to find to confirm that)

 Thanks for reading,